Named accounts vs. pooled accounts: a comparison

 PSD3, which reached provisional political agreement in November 2025, requires funds to go directly into safeguarding accounts at receipt with no commingling.
 The European Commission's legislative package establishes segregation at receipt as a baseline requirement, not a best practice.
 The GENIUS Act in the US requires stablecoin issuers to segregate reserve assets and prohibits commingling, with Latham & Watkins noting that custodial services may only be performed by entities under federal or state banking supervision.

 The MAS in Singapore and the DFSA in Dubai have both tightened custody requirements for licensed institutions, with emphasis on structural segregation of client assets.
 Platforms operating on pooled-only architectures face a closing compliance window across all of these jurisdictions simultaneously.
-The direction is not ambiguous.
-The timeline is not distant.
-The infrastructure decision is now.

 Making the comparison

-For platforms at scale, operating across regulated jurisdictions, holding significant client fund balances, and subject to safeguarding requirements, named accounts are increasingly not optional.
-The compliance cost of maintaining pooled structures across the UK, EU, and US simultaneously, with daily reconciliation, annual audits, resolution packs, and monthly regulatory returns, will exceed the infrastructure cost of named accounts for most platforms within the first year.
+For platforms at early stage with limited regulatory exposure, pooled accounts may be a pragmatic starting point.
+For platforms at scale, operating across regulated jurisdictions and holding significant client fund balances, named accounts are increasingly not optional.
+The compliance cost of maintaining pooled structures with daily reconciliation, annual audits, resolution packs, and monthly returns will exceed the infrastructure cost of named accounts for most platforms within the first year.

 The infrastructure choice